AMRUTH-ASHOK/Data-Augmentation/README.md

         multiplication_factor - Augmentation rate.
 (Number of images to be generated per image)
     - return : List of augmented images

+3. This is just a trial for pushing using git bash
 ====================================================================================